 Moreover, SSDs are light in weight and don’t generally get heated.

-For more information on SSD Compatibility and features, read full SSD Buying Guide 2021 here.
+For more information on SSD Compatibility and features, read the full SSD Buying Guide 2021 here.

 Which SSD will fit in my Laptop?

-If your laptop or desktop motherboard has PCIe protocol supported and has an M.2 PCIe NVMe port, you are free to choose both the M.2 SATA and M.2 NVMe SSD.
+If your laptop or desktop motherboard has M.2 PCIe NVMe port, you can install both the M.2 SATA and M.2 NVMe SSD.
 The form factors of both these SSDs are the same.
 But, please note that if the port is M.2 SATA only, the M.2 PCIe NVMe SSD will not fit inside it.